tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Security_And_Monitoring.md

 - fault tolerance
 - service limits

+Trusted Advisor checks security groups for rules that allow unrestricted access to a resource.
+Unrestricted access increases opportunities for malicious activity, such as hacking, denial-of-service attacks, or loss of data.

 __Cost optimization Example__: I do have some RDS instances that are idle, as well as some underutilized EC2 instances and EBS volumes.